c9845/hashfs/README.md

 hashfs
 ======

-Implementation of io/fs.FS that appends hashes to filenames to allow for aggressive HTTP caching.
+Implementation of io/fs.FS that inserts hashes into filenames to allow for aggressive HTTP caching and cache-busting.

 For example, given a file path of `scripts/main.js`, the `hashfs.FS` filesystem will provide the server with a hashname of `scripts/main.js-a1b2c3...d4e5f6.js` (the hash is truncated for brevity in the example).
 When this file path is requested by the client, the server can verify the hash and return the contents with an aggressive `Cache-Control` header.
-The client will cache this file for up to a year (by default) and does not need to re-request it in the future.

-## Notes:
+## Notes

-This is a drop-in replacement for `github.com/benbjohnson/hashfs`.
+This is a drop-in replacement for [`github.com/benbjohnson/hashfs`](github.com/benbjohnson/hashfs).
 You should not have to modify your code, unless you want to use some of the new [configurable options](#configurable-options).

 See [https://pkg.go.dev/github.com/c9845/hashfs](https://pkg.go.dev/github.com/c9845/hashfs) for the API docs.

 ## Usage

-*See the example directory for a full code example.*
+*See the example directory for a full webserver code example.*

 To use `hashfs`, first wrap your `fs.FS` in a `hashfs.FS` filesystem (`embed.FS` used as an example, but `os.DirFS` will work too):